- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 We may share your correspondence with:

-- Police and other relevant parties, such as local authorities, under a data sharing agreement to prevent and detect crime and prevent fraud.
+- British Transport Police under a data sharing agreement to prevent and detect crime.

 Customer Relations Database